Learn how to unreconcile an individual transaction from a completed reconciliation.

 When you know which transaction you need to change, here's how to edit and unreconcile the transaction:

-- Go to Bookkeeping or Accounting, then select Chart of accounts (Take me there).
+- Go to Settings ⚙, then Chart of accounts (Take me there).

 - Find the account that has the reconciled transaction.
 Then select View register.